You can never just buy a pet.

 In addition to the fleece and an adequate size cage, it’s also essential to always provide plenty of shelves.

-Outside of the items, we have discussed to ensure you provide your chinchilla, you don’t have much else you need to do to provide the perfect environment for your chin.
+Outside of the items we have discussed, you don’t have much else you need to do to provide the perfect environment for your chin.

-Ensure you keep your room where your chinchilla is located at ideal temperatures.
+- Make sure you keep the room where your chinchilla is located at ideal temperatures.

-Always ensure you allow your chinchilla some form of a light to see as they move throughout their cage.
+- Always allow your chinchilla some form of light so it can see as it moves throughout their cage.

-If you do these things, you are going to be off to an excellent start with your chinchilla.
+If you do these things, you will be off to an excellent start with your chinchilla.

 On the next level, I have hanging chew items for her to play with.